JonathanGrossman/mongodb_basics/03_node_query_operators.md

 `$eq`  Equal to: Matches values that are equal to a specified value.
 `$gt`  Greater than: Matches values that are greater than a specified value.
 `$gte`  Greater than or equal to: Matches values that are greater than or equal to a specified value.
-`$in`  In an arrayL Matches any of the values specified in an array.
+`$in`  In an array: Matches any of the values specified in an array.
 `$lt`  Less than: Matches values that are less than a specified value.
 `$lte`  Less than or equal to: Matches values that are less than or equal to a specified value.
 `$ne`  Not equal to: Matches all values that are not equal to a specified value.